Wu Fei (musician): Gyan Riley (1977–)

 Wu and Riley are both classically trained performers and composers who have also embraced various improvisational styles.
 They draw from a variety of traditions, including jazz, Indian raga, and Chinese, Spanish, and Western classical music.

 Abigail Washburn (1977—)

 Wu and Washburn have known each other since 2006.
-Washburn is a Grammy award-winning singer, songwriter and clawhammer banjo player based in Nashville, TN, whose music often meshes traditional Appalachian and Chinese folk tunes.
+Washburn is a Grammy award-winning singer, songwriter and clawhammer banjo player based in Nashville, Tennessee, whose music often meshes traditional Appalachian and Chinese folk tunes.
 Washburn's personal studies in Chinese culture and music have made their performances a dynamic multilingual and multi-instrumental experience.
 Their musical collaboration began with a concert as The Wu-Force at the Yugong Yishan music club in Beijing in late 2011.
 The Wu-Force includes Wu, Washburn, and Kai Welch on keyboard, trumpet, guitar and loop.
 Their first album, Wu Fei & Abigail Washburn (Smithsonian Folkways, 2020), combines American and Chinese folk songs, highlighting music from Appalachia and Xinjiang, China.